salomonelli/chrome-shadow-fixer/README.md

 # chrome-shadow-fixer
-Makes box-shadows printable in Chrome
+This module makes box-shadows printable in Chrome (up to v.38).

-## this is in progress